WealthCreating/Option-Strategies-Payoffs/README.md

 <b>Status of the code:</b>
+Edit: The code now works and has a lot of features added to it.
+Some of the features takes a while to load, I have not implemented multithreading on purpose because I do not want to user to spam other stuffs while asking the program to get an indicator.

 Very early stages, I am still trying to figure out how to accept user input, check if the input is correct and if it is pass the input to another function where the calculations will happen.